woofdogtw/sylvia-iot-core/documentation/book/src/dev/testing.md

 ## routes

-- Although you can use Actix Web's `test::init_service()` as a virtual service, services required by middleware or API bridges need to be started using threads.
+- Although you can use axum's `TestServer::new()` as a virtual service, services required by middleware or API bridges need to be started using Tokio Task.
 - You can use model trait interfaces for initializing test datasets and data validation after API requests.
 - You can use model delete to delete test data in `after`.